Textalk/jquery.jsonrpcclient.js/README.md

 Batch calls
 -----------

-In HTTP you can batch calls by calling startBatch.
-All call- and notify-requests will be batched up, until you run endBatch.
+In HTTP you can batch calls with the batch-method.
+You get a batch handler to make all call- and notify-requests on, and they will all be sent in a single request.
 When a WebSocket backend is available, the requests will be sent immediately.

 Example:

     var foo = new $.JsonRpcClient({ ajaxUrl: '/backend/jsonrpc' });
-    foo.startBatch();
+    foo.batch(
+      function(batch) {
-    foo.call('bar', [ 'A parameter', 'B parameter' ], success_cb1, error_cb1);
+        batch.call('bar', [ 'A parameter', 'B parameter' ], success_cb1, error_cb1);
-    foo.call('baz', { parameters: 'could be object' }, success_cb2, error_cb2);
+        batch.call('baz', { parameters: 'could be object' }, success_cb2, error_cb2);
+      },
-    foo.endBatch(function(all_result_array) { alert('All done.'); }, error_cb3);
+      function(all_result_array) { alert('All done.'); },
+      function(error_data)       { alert('Error in batch response.'); }
+    );

 Each result will be paired with it's own callback.
-The callback in endBatch is called when all other callbacks are done.
+The all_done_callback given first to batch is called when all other callbacks are done.

+NB: When a WebSocket is available, the all_done_cb will be called as soon as all request are dispatched.

 WebSocket